 The Network Units Modernization measure tracks Toronto Hydro's progress on the installation of network units that have resilient submersible protectors.
 These network units are essential as they are designed to provide safe and uninterrupted service to customers in Toronto's busy urban core.
-As a subset of existing units are not water tight, they may be susceptible to flooding, leading to failure.
+As a subset of existing units are not watertight, they are susceptible to flooding, possibly leading to failure.
 Installation of new submersible units mitigates public safety and catastrophic equipment failure risks.
-In 2021, the percentage of submersible network units increased to 63%.